island-rush/CapstoneSpring2018/README.md

                 after submitting, javascript to lock out stuff (using ajax to wait for update in database) after submitting a turn, set an update flag in the database for the other person to check event_handler_2

 -sanitize comments and clean up code to be better than what jack fucking did

+-mouse dragging hover over islands for popup and leave hover for

+-figure out how logic of moving will work, what kinds of things need to happen with a side panel?
+    sidepanel = adding troops and turn changes? perhaps a trashcan icon? (like drag things into it for deletion?) perhaps clicking a gamepiece will display info about it (or just text shown "selected: troops") figure out movement parameters for gameplay
+            add logic for displaying remaining moves and have this update with each movement (if thats how it works)

+-make sure turn based gameplay works
+    add "locking out" mechanism and possibly another synch php to push out changes the other player makes? (after submitting) although....if they make changes, and the other refreshes...they will regrab the database...so maybe the placement needs more variables locked positionId, and newpositionId...and the submitting (after verifying moves) will update the locked ones in the database to what the new ones are and now the board updates based upon the locked position...so any updates don't become final until the submit occurs